Qiskit/qiskit/README.md

 ### Commit messages rules

 - It should be formed by a one-line subject, followed by one line of white space.
-Followed by one or more descriptive paragraphs, each separated by one￼￼￼￼ line of white space.
+Followed by one or more descriptive paragraphs, each separated by one line of white space.
 All of them finished by a dot.
 - If it fixes an issue, it should include a reference to the issue ID in the first line of the commit.
 - It should provide enough information for a reviewer to understand the changes and their relation to the rest of the code.